 It’s important to note that plastic tanks are not only cheaper than steel tanks, but, they also offer great overall value.
 As highlighted below, these are still very hard-wearing tanks with the same basic functionality as their steel counterparts.

-While as robust as steel, plastic tanks are still very durable.
+While not as robust as steel, plastic tanks are still very durable.
 Our plastic tanks are constructed with polyethylene a recyclable material that is hard-wearing, UV stabilised and corrosion-resistant.
 The rotomoulding process makes a strong single unit and our higher than average polymer shot weight gives an extra thick and stable tank wall.
 This gives our bunded plastic tanks a design life expectancy of at least 20 years and a 10 year guarantee.

 Site & Usage Flexibility